egbakou/FormValidation/README.md

 ## Topic

-The goal is to check if  email(user name) and password are correct to enable login button.
+The goal is to check if  email(user name) and password are correct before enable login button.

 - The email must match the following regular expression `^[a-z0-9._-]+@[a-z0-9._-]+\\.[a-z]{2,6}$`
 - The password must have 8 characters at least.